SShym/test-bootstrap-firebase/README.md

-Updating the entire array in state after adding a new element<br/> is not the best practice, especially if the array contains many elements!!!<br/><br/><br/>
+Updating the entire array in state after add/delete/delete a new element<br/> is not the best practice, especially if the array contains many elements!!!<br/><br/><br/>